ManashSwain/MongoDB-Commands/README.md

-# Mongo DB Documentation
+# MongoDB Documentation

-A brief description of MongoDB commands

 ## MongoDB Atlas

 MongoDB Atlas is a fully managed cloud database service provided by MongoDB.
 It simplifies the deployment, scaling, and operation of MongoDB databases in the cloud, offering high availability, security, and performance.
 Atlas supports multiple cloud providers, including AWS, Google Cloud, and Azure, and integrates seamlessly with modern application stacks.
 Features include automated backups, advanced data analytics, and built-in security measures like encryption and access control.

 ## MongoDB Compass

 MongoDB Compass is a graphical user interface (GUI) tool provided by MongoDB for visualizing, managing, and querying MongoDB databases.
 It allows users to explore data, build queries with ease, and perform database operations without requiring extensive knowledge of the MongoDB query language.

 ## MongoDB Shell

 The MongoDB Shell (mongosh) is an interactive JavaScript-based command-line interface for MongoDB.
 It allows users to interact directly with MongoDB databases, perform administrative tasks, and execute queries in real time.

 ## MongoDB

 MongoDB is a popular open-source, NoSQL database management system that stores data in a flexible, document-oriented format called BSON (Binary JSON).
-It is designed to handle unstructured or semi-structured data, making it highly scalable, performant, and suitable for modern application development.It came from the word Humongous.
+It is designed to handle unstructured or semi-structured data, making it highly scalable, performant, and suitable for modern application development.
+It came from the word "Humongous".

 # SQL vs MongoDB